bencorrado/bluez-bencorrado/docs/reference/sending-files.md

 For convenience, there is a bluez-tests snap that packages the [simple-obex-agent](https://git.kernel.org/cgit/bluetooth/bluez.git/tree/test/simple-obex-agent) Python script that implements the mentioned API.
 It can be used to allow incoming file transfers through OBEX.
-The script itself has a small modifications to make it compatible with Ubuntu Core specifics (Ubuntu Core uses system, not session bus).
+The script itself has small modifications to make it compatible with Ubuntu Core specifics (Ubuntu Core uses the system, not session bus).

 Install the bluez-tests snap